-On May 17, 2019, the Company entered into an agreement (the "Vehicle Lease") with a company (the Lessor) to acquire motor vehicles for certain employees.
-The Vehicle Lease provides for individual leases for the vehicles, which at each lease Commencement was determined to qualify for operating lease treatment.
+On May 17, 2019, the Company entered into an agreement (the "Vehicle Lease") with a company (the "Lessor") to acquire motor vehicles for certain employees.
+The Vehicle Lease provides for individual leases for the vehicles, which at each lease commencement was determined to qualify for operating lease treatment.
 The Company began leasing vehicles under the Vehicle Lease in March 2020.

 The contractual period of each lease is 12 months, followed by month-to-month renewal periods.
 The Company estimates the lease term for each vehicle to be 30 months based on industry standards.
 The lease permits either party to terminate the lease at any time via written notice to the other party.
-The Company neither acquires ownership, nor has the option to purchase the vehicles at any time.
+The Company neither acquires ownership of, nor has the option to purchase the vehicles at any time.
 The Company is required to maintain an irrevocable \$1.4 million letter of credit that the Lessor may draw upon in the event the Company defaults on the Vehicle Lease.
-The \$1.4 million was recorded as restricted cash on the condensed consolidated balance sheet.
+The \$1.4 million is recorded as restricted cash on the condensed consolidated balance sheet.

-The nature of the lease is one commonly referred to as "TRAC" lease, as it contains a terminal rental adjustment clause, or "TRAC" clause."
+The nature of the lease is one commonly referred to as "TRAC" lease, as it contains a terminal rental adjustment clause, or "TRAC clause."
 The TRAC clause limits lessee exposure, or likelihood of having a variable lease payment due at lease termination.
 This variable lease payment amount would be any difference between the vehicle stipulated (capitalized) cost and the sum of the reserve and net proceeds from disposal as described in the Vehicle Lease.
 Further, the Lessor guarantees that the net proceeds will not be less than 20% of the vehicle capitalized cost in the first 12 months, and 30% of the vehicle capitalized cost at the beginning of subsequent 12-month period increments.

-Right of use asset and lease liability for the vehicle fleet lease were approximately \$94,042 and \$94,042, respectively, as of March 31, 2020 which represented a non-cash transaction.
-The operating cash outflows related to vehicle fleet operating lease obligations for the quarter ended March 31, 2020 were \$3,335.
+Right of use asset and lease liability for the vehicle fleet lease were approximately \$6.7 million and \$0.1 million, respectively, as of March 31, 2021 and March 31, 2020.
+The vehicle leases entered into since March 2020 represent non-cash transactions.
+The total operating lease cost for the three months ended March 31, 2021 was \$585,259.
+The operating cash outflows related to vehicle fleet operating lease obligations for the three months ended March 31, 2021 and 2020 were \$585,259 and \$3,335, respectively.

-The following table presents the Vehicle Lease balances within the condensed consolidated balance sheet, weighted average remaining fleet lease term, and the weighted average discount rates related to the Vehicle Lease as of March 31, 2020:
+The following table presents the Vehicle Lease balances within the condensed consolidated balance sheet, weighted average remaining fleet lease term, and the weighted average discount rates related to the Vehicle Lease as of March 31, 2021 and 2020: